Brodingo/static_bro/README.md

+# Python Static Site Generator

+A Python-based static site generator that converts markdown to HTML.
+This built as part of the [boot.dev](https://boot.dev) curriculum.

 ## Commands

-Run the local http server
-`python3 -m http.server 8888`

-Run the build command
+Run the build script and HTTP server
-`python3 src/main.py`
+`./main.sh`

 May need to allow execute
 `chmod +x main.sh`